 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are a few details about the ingredients and steps to help you make this recipe perfectly every time.

-dried cranberries: I like the unsweetened ones, but you can use whatever kind you have on hand.
-If they look overly dry, you can plump them up by rinsing them with hot water, then squeezing out the excess.
+Dried cranberries.
+I like the unsweetened ones because I like the flavor of tart cranberries, but you can use whatever kind you have on hand.
+If they look overly dry, you can plump them up by rinsing them with hot water and then squeezing out the excess.

-olive oil: to toss the veggies in before roasting to prevent them from drying out.
+Extra virgin olive oil.
+You'll toss the veggies in olive oil before roasting to prevent them from drying out.

 🔪 Step-by-step Instructions

-- Trim the sprouts, removing any damaged or yellow leaves.
+- Prepare the sprouts.
+Trim the sprouts, removing any damaged or yellow leaves.
 Use a sharp paring knife to remove the tough stems.
 If the sprouts are medium or large in size, slice them in half lengthwise.
 If they're tiny, leave them whole.
-Toss with olive oil, sprinkle with sea salt and place on one end of a lined baking sheet.
+Toss with olive oil, sprinkle with sea salt, and place on one end of a silicone or parchment paper-lined baking sheet.

-- Peel the sweet potatoes and cut into cubes about ¾ inch thick.
-Toss the cubes with olive oil,maple syrup and cinnamon and space them apart at the opposite end of the baking sheet.
+- Prepare the sweet potatoes.
+Peel the sweet potatoes and cut into cubes about ¾ inch thick.
+Toss the sweet potato cubes with extra-virgin olive oil, maple syrup, and cinnamon and space them apart at the opposite end of the baking sheet.

-- Roast at 400°F. for about 20 minutes or until veggies are fork tender, flipping them over after 15 minutes.
+- Roast the vegetables.
+Roast at 400°F. for about 20 minutes or until veggies are fork tender, flipping them over after 15 minutes.

-- Meanwhile, toast the pecans.
-Place them in a skillet over medium heat on the stovetop.
+- Toast the pecans.
+Meanwhile, place the pecans in a skillet over medium heat on the stovetop.
 Toast just until they are fragrant and beginning to darken.
 Remove from the heat and set aside.

-- Add the roasted vegetables, toasted pecans and dried cranberries to a serving bowl and toss with an additional tablespoon or so of maple syrup.
+- Combine and serve.
+Add the roasted vegetables, toasted pecans, and dried cranberries to a serving bowl and toss with an additional tablespoon or so of maple syrup.
 Serve hot.

 👍🏼 Helpful Tips

-- Be sure to line your sheet pan with either parchment paper or aluminium foil.
+- Be sure to line your sheet pan with either parchment paper or aluminum foil.
 The maple syrup bubbles up and will stick to the pan if you don't.

 - Don't overcrowd the pan.
 If the veggies are too close together, they will cook in their own steam and they won't become caramelized.
 Use two pans if you need to.